grafana/pyroscope/docs/sources/configure-client/language-sdks/ruby.md

 ## Before you begin

-To capture and analyze profiling data, you need either a hosted Pyroscope OSS server or a hosted Pryoscope instance with Grafana Cloud Profiles](/products/cloud/profiles-for-continuous-profiling/) (requires a free Grafana Cloud account).
+To capture and analyze profiling data, you need either a hosted Pyroscope OSS server or a hosted [Pryoscope instance with Grafana Cloud Profiles](/products/cloud/profiles-for-continuous-profiling/) (requires a free Grafana Cloud account).

 The Pyroscope server can be a local server for development or a remote server for production use.